Magnus167/resumeCV/index.md

 Created a server that hosts educational content (lectures, documentaries, books and practice papers) on the school network.
 The project was highly useful for teachers, as well as students.
 Scaled and maintained the project for it's lifetime.
-The future of the project is aimed at providing low cost edu-tech devices to for students, regardless of geographical or cultural boundaries.
+The future of the project is aimed at providing low cost edu-tech devices for students, regardless of geographical or cultural boundaries.

 ### **Traffic and Road Safety Awareness Workshops** &#124; `DEC 2018`